grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 ![plants classification 1](../../images/blog/post-nodered-flowfuse/26.png)

 If we have started an instance with the OSCAR Node-RED template, we can use the preconfigured modules of some OSCAR services.
-To find them, we just need to go to the OSCAR section in the left side menu of Node-RED.
+To find them, we just need to go to the OSCAR section in the left-side menu of Node-RED.

 + __Node HTTP Request__ is designed to execute an HTTP request to retrieve an image from a specified URL, which is provided as input.
 Once the image is downloaded, it becomes the output of this node.